 Each student must:

-- Complete clinical requirement of administering the A.P.S. to 10 individuals under the direction of an assigned and approved clinical supervisor.
-Plus 6 hours of supervision.
+1. Complete clinical requirement (APS) with 10 clients under the direction of an assigned and approved clinical supervisor.
+Plus 6 hours of individual supervision.

-- After completing Basic Christian Counseling, Creation Therapy and Christian Counseling: Integrating Temperament and Psychology, submit the following to complete initial NCCA certification:
+3. After completing 1 & 2 and Christian Counseling: Integrating Temperament and Psychology, submit the following to complete initial NCCA certification:

 Each student must complete the following 5 courses: